lrtrln/WPinstallator/README.md

     -   Runs the WordPress installation.

 -   **Database Setup**:
+    -   Supports both **MySQL** and **SQLite**.
-    -   Creates a new MySQL database and user for your project.
+    -   For MySQL: Creates a new database and user.
+    -   For SQLite: Configures the WordPress SQLite Integration plugin, sets up the database directory with appropriate permissions, and creates a minimal `wp-config.php`.

 -   **Server Environment (Optional)**:
     -   **Apache VirtualHost**: Automatically creates and enables an Apache vhost configuration for a clean local URL (e.g., `http://myproject.local`).